asparagui/homebrew-hydrometer/README.md

 Don't want to find packages that need updating by hand?

-This is a script to help automate the review process!
+This is a script to help automate the review process for over a thousand packages!

 Installation
 ===